Home Houseplants Philodendron Jungle Boogie

 Jungle Boogie Philodendron Flower

 In optimal conditions, the Jungle Boogie Philodendron will bloom.
-However, flowering is somewhat uncommon indoors but not impossible.
+However, flowering is uncommon indoors but not impossible.

 If it blooms, its flowers will be a pinkish-orange, like a sunset, and feature a spathe.